-Karate consists of many different overlapping schools or styles that can all trace their origins to systems of civilian self defence developed in Okinawa.
-Karate itself is not one single martial arts style but a generic term, like ‘Kung Fu’, so there are many differences between the different styles.
-New styles have been created throughout the history of karate depending on whether instructors choose to remain rigidly with the systems they were taught, or adapt according to their own knowledge, preferences and training aims.
+Karate is a generic term for many different overlapping schools or styles.
+These can all trace their origins to systems of civilian self defence developed in Okinawa.
+It is not one single martial arts style but an umbrella term, like ‘ball sports’.
+New styles have been created throughout the history of karate.
+Some instructors choose to remain rigidly with the systems they were taught, while others adapt according to their own interests and experience.

-The karate that the Okinawans practiced was a fusion of their own fighting methods and those gained from studying under foreign teachers, predominantly from mainland China.
 Karate could accurately be described as the MMA (Mixed Martial Arts) of the 19th and early 20th century.
-Karate was introduced to mainland Japan in 1922 by a number of Okinawan teachers and this movement affected both the systems based on Okinawa as well the new ones that grew up in Japan.
+In 19th Century Okinawa, it was a changing mix of their own fighting methods and those gained from studying under foreign teachers, predominantly from mainland China.
+Cross training and studying under different teachers was the norm rather than the exception.
+Karate was introduced to mainland Japan in 1922 by a number of Okinawan teachers and this affected the systems based on Okinawa and the new ones that grew up in Japan.
 Both Okinawan and Japanese karate systems are now practiced worldwide.

 Shotokan Karate is a Japanese style of karate.
 It was developed from the teachings of Gichin Funakoshi and his son Gigo Funakoshi.
 The main framework of the style was formalised in the 1920s and 30s.

 What is the history of Shotokan Karate?